Skip to content

 • Strategic use of high-quality images rather than stock photo overload

-A boutique hotel might showcase stunning room photography against clean backgrounds, whilst a personal trainer could use minimal design to highlight client testimonials and programme benefits.
+A boutique hotel might showcase stunning room photography against clean backgrounds.
+A personal trainer could use minimal design to highlight client testimonials and programme benefits.

 Interactive Elements That Engage

 Modern users expect websites to respond to their actions.
-Subtle animations, hover effects, and micro-interactions create a more engaging experience without overwhelming visitors.
-These elements should enhance usability, not distract from your core message.
+Subtle animations, hover effects, and micro-interactions make the experience more engaging without overwhelming visitors.
+These elements should improve usability, not distract from your core message.

 Effective interactive features include: